-Risperdal is used to treat schizophrenia and symptoms of bipolar disorder (manic depression).
-It is also used in autistic children to treat symptoms of irritability.
+Risperdal is also used to treat symptoms of bipolar disorder (manic depression) in adults and children who are at least 10 years old.

 Do not give Risperdal to a child without a doctor's advice.

-While you are taking Risperdal, you may be more sensitive to temperature extremes such as very hot or cold conditions.
+While you are taking this medicine, you may be more sensitive to temperature extremes such as very hot or cold conditions.
 Avoid getting too cold, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
 It is easier to become dangerously overheated and dehydrated while you are taking this medication.

-Risperdal may impair your thinking or reactions.
+Risperidone may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
-Drinking alcohol can increase certain side effects of Risperdal.
+Drinking alcohol can increase certain side effects of risperidone.

-Stop using this medication and call your doctor at once if you have fever, stiff muscles, confusion, sweating, fast or uneven heartbeats, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, feeling light-headed, or fainting.
+Stop using Risperdal and call your doctor at once if you have fever, stiff muscles, confusion, sweating, fast or uneven heartbeats, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, feeling light-headed, or fainting.

-Before taking Risperdal
+Before taking this medicine

-To make sure you can safely take Risperdal, tell your doctor if you have any of these other conditions:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

-a history of low white blood cell (WBC) counts;
+low white blood cell (WBC) counts;

 Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
-If you become pregnant while taking Risperdal, do not stop taking it without your doctor's advice.
+If you become pregnant while taking , do not stop taking it without your doctor's advice.